General conditions of sales of Chemelco International B.V. Baarn, The Netherlands

 (ii) doubt arises as to the purchaser’s solvency and willingness to pay;

-(iii) the purchaser’s company is liquidated or an administrator has been appointed or purchaser’s company is transfer to a competitor of Chemelco, or
+(iii) the purchaser’s company is liquidated or an administrator has been appointed or control over purchaser’s company is transferred to a competitor of Chemelco, or

-(iv) the credit limit of Chemelco credit insurance and/or internal credit limit for delivery of the goods is exceeded or if the credit insurance and/or internal credit limit is withdrawn.
+(iv) the credit limit of supplierChemelco’s credit insurance and/or internal credit limit for delivery of the goods is exceeded or if the credit insurance and/or internal credit limit is withdrawn.

-8.2 In cases Chemelco deems it necessary it is entitled to command payment in advance against delivery, notice of goods cleared for loading.
+8.2 In cases supplier Chemelco deems it necessary it is entitled to command payment in advance against delivery of a notice of goods cleared for loading.

 9.1 Failure of supplier to enforce at any time any provision of these conditions, shall not be construed as a waiver of supplier’s rights to act or to enforce any such term or condition.

 10.1 No action by purchaser shall be brought unless purchaser first provides written notice to supplier of any claim alleged to exist against seller within thirty (30) days after the event complaint of first becomes known to purchaser and an action is commenced by purchaser within twelve (12) months after such notice, after which period all claims are barred.

 11.1 All disputes that arise from or in connection with the agreement and further agreements resulting there from, will be subject to the exclusive jurisdiction of the competent court in The Netherlands.